Credit-Jeeves/APYJsFormValidationBundle/Resources/doc/configuration.md

 This value will be ignored when entity is updated.

 * `translation_group` is optional (Default: `validators`)
-This option determines which validation group will be used by the translator: Translator.trans('{{ 'translation_group' }}':'+key, placeholders, number);
+This option determines which validation group will be used by the translator: Translator.transChoice(key, number, placeholders, '{{ 'translation_group' }}');
 For more information look at [Validation Groups](http://symfony.com/doc/current/book/validation.html#validation-groups) of Symfony user's manual.